John Skelton is Professor of Clinical Communication, and co-Director of the Interactive Studies Unit (ISU)

 Finally, John has published in the field of Medical Humanities, looking at the ways in which eg doctors and writers conceptualise “dying”, at the relationship between patient narratives and literary narratives, and the like.

-Course in Academic English and Evidence-based Medicine, Guangzhou, China, 2011
+Courses in Academic English and Evidence-based Medicine, Guangzhou and Beijing, China, 2011 -14

 Visiting Professor, Miyazaki Medical School, Japan 2006 and 2009 (Hosted by Japan Society for the Promotion of Science)

-Training the Trainer courses for Royal College of Defence Medicine, UK and Germany (various, from 2005)
+Training the Trainer courses for Royal College of Defence Medicine, UK and Germany (various, 2005-14)

-Skelton, J.R.
-(2008), Language and clinical communication: this bright Babylon Abingdon: Radcliffe Medical Press.
+JR Skelton.
+Language and clinical communication: this bright Babylon Abingdon: Radcliffe Medical Press 2008.